xapian/xapian-gsoc-proposal/proposal.rst

     * `libpagemaker <https://wiki.documentfoundation.org/DLP/Libraries/libpagemaker>`_ : It is a library that parses the file format of Aldus/Adobe PageMaker documents.
 (1 week)

-  * Each of these will require me to create their individual handlers, update the build system, and add new workers to omindex in a similar manner
+  * Each of these will require me to create their individual handlers, update the build system, and add new workers to omindex in a similar manner.